in28minutes/cloud.in28minutes.com/_posts-future/20200304-AWS-Solution-Architect-Associate.md

 |How do you ensure that an EBS volume is deleted when EC2 instance is terminated?|Enable **Delete on Termination** on EC2 instance|
 |How do you retain EBS volume even if an EBS backed EC2 instance fails?|Remember : On termination of EC2 instance all data on root volume is lost (even if it is EBS backed) <BR/>Detach the EBS volume before terminating the instance<BR/>Recover data by connecting the EBS volume to another EC2 instance|

-## Amazon EBS Scenarios - Snapshots
+## Amazon EBS Certification and Interview Questions - Snapshots

 | Scenario | Solution  |
 |--|:--|